 PLEASE NOTE: Once a student has already signed up for thesis or project credit, s/he needs to continuously register for these credits (regardless of whether it is fall or spring-summer does not count).
 Students must take 6 thesis hours or 3 project hours, and cannot exceed that number.
-If a student pursuing a thesis accidentally registers for project hours, there will be a \$100 change fee imposed by the registrar to switch it to thesis hours.
-The same is true of the reverse situation.
-Thus, pay attention, and register carefully.

 It is strongly advised that students plan to defend their studies in the semester in which they register for the last of their thesis or project hours.
 If they do not, then they are required to register as a Candidate for Degree.
-The program advisor will email the call number for Candidate for Degree at the beginning of each semester, but students may also contact the Graduate Coordinator in the Graduate School for this information.
+The student will register for this via a Special Processing Form.
 This requires students to pay the equivalent of one credit hour of graduate tuition in the semester in which they defend.
 This must be done in the semester after the last of the credit hours is completed.
 In order to avoid this unnecessary expense, plan wisely and defend during the last semester a student registers for thesis or project hours.

 Finishing up: Often students successfully complete all degree requirements and pass the defense, but must make revisions to the final study, making it impossible to submit the work by the end of that semester.
-In this case, thesis students may walk in graduation and have 60 days to complete the revisions.
+In this case, must complete their thesis by the deadline of the following semester.
 Students completing a project may have up to 90 days to complete revisions.
 Once the revisions are completed, approved, and the final study submitted, the committee chair will submit the final grade and the University will award the diploma at the end of the semester.
 The student does NOT need to register for anything further in future semesters.
 HOWEVER, the student must again complete the online Application for Graduation form in order to generate the diploma.
 Further instructions for graduating are listed below.